yiuklh/jsproj3hy_aerisweather/README.md

 However, my primary learning objectives emphasized how to retrieve sample codes from an API documentation, and lookup appropriate resources to problem-solves and troubleshootings.

-In this project, I have chosen the "Intro to Aeris.js beta Weather Map" as my topic.
-Which I will walkthrough an introductory tutorial to setup a basic weather webmap using JavaScript.
-Which means I had programmed my first (ever) weather webmap/interactive online map!
+In this project, I have chosen the "Intro to Aeris.js beta Weather Map" as my topic; I will walkthrough an introductory tutorial to setup a basic weather webmap using JavaScript.
+Which also means I had programmed my first (ever) weather webmap/interactive online map!

 Pre-requisites:
 - Learners should have an exisiting basics Leaflet.js webmap setup.